Tanabats/test-deops/readme.md

  ![Devops Diagram drawio](https://user-images.githubusercontent.com/22216934/194110881-df9de51b-5977-424d-b233-e8dab5bfb860.png)

 This document will show

-How to deploy GCP resources
+How to deploy GCP resources.

-How to deploy application and mongodb on GKE cluster with Jenkins CI and ArgoCD and use Kong API as API Gateway
+How to deploy application and mongodb on GKE cluster with Jenkins CI and ArgoCD and use Kong API as API Gateway.

 # 1. Deploy infra on GCP with Terraform